I believe that successful dental blogging is a bit like moving house!

 When I first started blogging for this site, I wasn’t sure what I was really doing.
 I wasn’t overly enamoured with the idea of expending all that effort into writing blog posts when nobody would be reading them.

 So for the first 3-4 months or so, nothing much happened.
-Then gradually as more posts were created, I noticed that they began to appear in Google when I did a particular search.
+Then gradually, as more posts were created, I noticed that they began to appear on Google when I did a particular search.

-It wasn’t long after that point that I started to get a trickle of enquiries requesting information about our services and from that, it didn’t take long to built up several clients.
+It wasn’t long after that point that I started to get a trickle of enquiries requesting information about our services, and from that, it didn’t take long to build up several clients.
 Time to this point?
 About 6-7 months.